My articles and blog posts are, I hope, more interesting than reading about me. But just in case you’re curious, here is the story in a nutshell.

 But I’m not typical, so odd pieces of work come to me too.
 I’ve worked closely with a UK private business incubator that takes new intellectual property from several British universities to market, and especially with its sister company that specializes in taking companies to sustainable high growth through strategic breakthrough deals.
 One company asked me for help because a licensee isn’t paying all they should for the invention they use.
 I found a low cost, low risk, low hassle solution for their problem.

-After a few years adapting to the UK, she began to take up speaking engagements again.
-As an example, her talks about working on the Space Shuttle are well liked and still relevant even though the Shuttle no longer flies—attendees have been known to linger a couple of hours to ask questions, and one of her most popular talks is about ‘how to run your business like a rocket scientist without being one’.
-She can also speak about making sure you solve the right problems—instead of wasting effort solving the wrong ones.
+Speaking engagements are a special pleasure.
+As an example, my talks about working on the Space Shuttle are well liked and still relevant even though the Shuttle no longer flies.
+Attendees have been known to linger a couple of hours to ask questions.
+One of my most popular talks is about how to run your business like a rocket scientist without being one.
+I can also speak about making sure you solve the right problems instead of wasting effort solving the wrong ones.

 As speaking engagements go, my favorite was a mid-winter Saturday with a group of Girl Guides.
 They decided that instead of just hearing a talk, they want to spend the day earning a badge.
 They brought in a mini-planetarium and arranged all sorts of space-related activities.
 We even did a couple of space-related experiments during my talks, and even the youngest girls were great experimenters.

 So… browse, ask questions, and make yourself at home here.
 Welcome!